trentfehl/raspberries-on-a-string/README.md

-# office-communicator
+# Raspberries-on-a-String
 This project is kind of the modern day cup-on-a-string communication device.
-Originally conceived to connect two different desks in an office with a fun, hard-wired communication pipe, the office-communicator is a fun way to send messages via a 16x16 LED matrix on one end and 5 buttons on the other.
+Originally conceived to connect two different desks in an office with a fun, hard-wired communication pipe, Raspberries-on-a-String is a fun way to send messages via a 16x16 LED matrix on one end and 5 buttons on the other.
 This project utilizes a Raspberry Pi and the Unicorn Hat HD and Button Shim from Pimeroni.
 Check out the media below and the setup guide if you want to run it yourself.

 ### In Operation
 <p align="center">